- Promote interest and education in gardening

 Collaboration with the Mukilteo Lighthouse Quilters to present the biennial tour occurring during odd numbered years.
 Club members direct the selection of the gardens and provide help in all aspects of the promotion and hosting of the Tour.

-A huge Thank You to all the gardeners, quilters and volunteers who worked tirelessly to make the 2017 Mukilteo Garden and Quilt Tour a spectacular success!
-We sold out of tickets.
-Our next tour will be in July 2019.
+A huge Thank You to all the gardeners, quilters and volunteers who tirelessly work to make the Mukilteo Garden and Quilt Tours a spectacular success!
+Our next tour will be in July 16 & 17, 2022.